CartoDB/cartoframes/docs/guides/00-Introduction.md

 ## Introduction

 Use these guides to learn about integrating CARTOframes into your data science workflows.
-Working inside of a Jupyter Notebook, the guides walk through installation, authentication, visualization, and all the data features provided in the library.
+Working inside of a Jupyter Notebook, the guides walk you through installation, authentication, visualization, and all the data features provided in the library.

 If you are looking for more detailed use cases, [check our examples](/developers/cartoframes/examples).